metabolism/wordpress-bundle/README.md

 Some plugins may not work directly, Woocommerce provider needs some rework

+## Demo

+A demo is available at https://github.com/wearemetabolism/wordpress-bundle-demo,

+it's an implementation of the Twenty Nineteen theme for Wordpress 5.

 ## Installation

 #### 1 - Start a fresh project